SMT-COMP/smt-comp.github.io/2019/participants.md

 These are the logic divisions in which each solver is participating.

-{% for logic in site.data.logics %}
+{% for division in page.divisions %}

   {%- assign nsolvers_logic_list = "" -%}
   {%- assign nsolvers_logic_comp_list = "" -%}